swetoast/anbernic-rg40xx-v-stock-firmware-application-development-guide/README.md

 - `main.py`: application entry point.
 - `audio_worker.py`: optional isolated SDL audio process.
 - `app/`: substantial application modules.
-- `assets/`: packaged fonts, images and sounds.
+- `assets/`: packaged images, sounds and other local assets.
 - `modules/`: application-local pure-Python dependencies.
 - `lib/`: application-local AArch64 shared libraries.
 - `config/`: persistent settings.
-- `data/`: saves, cache, generated frames, state and reports.
+- `data/`: persistent saves, durable state and intentional caches.
-- `logs/`: runtime logs.
+- `logs/`: bounded runtime logs.
+- `tests/`: consolidated regression tests where the application includes them.

+Use `/tmp` for render frames, scratch files and session-only state.
+Do not write high-frequency generated frames into `data/`.

 Keep the source structure cohesive.
 Add a new file only when it represents a substantial separate subsystem.
-The audio worker is separate because the verified audio shutdown path requires an isolated process.
+The audio worker is separate because audio operations must not be allowed to block the graphical process.

-## 3. Complete launcher
+## 3. Recommended launcher

 Save the launcher as: